kelishrai/krnsh/README.md

 ### I doubt anyone will find this extension useful besides me.
 Still, here's the install process:

-1. Download KRNSH
-2. Rename KRNSH to "krnsh"
+1. Download KRNSH and rename it to "krnsh"
-3. Add krnsh in "C:\Users\user-x\.vscode\extensions"
+2. Add krnsh in "C:\Users\userX\.vscode\extensions"
-4. In VS Code, open settings.json and add following JSON "files.associations": {
+3. Finally, in VS Code, open settings.json and add following JSON "files.associations": {
         "*.txt": "krnsh",
     },